MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Enrolment/New-MgRoleManagementDirectoryRoleAssignmentScheduleRequest.md

         - `[RecurrenceTimeZone <String>]`: Time zone for the startDate and endDate properties.
 Optional.
 If not specified, the time zone of the event is used.
         - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
         - `[Type <String>]`: recurrenceRangeType
-    - `[StartDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-In PIM, when the  eligible or active assignment becomes active.
+    - `[StartDateTime <DateTime?>]`: When the  eligible or active assignment becomes active.

-APPSCOPE `<IMicrosoftGraphAppScope>`: appScope
+APPSCOPE <IMicrosoftGraphAppScope>: appScope
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
-This property is read only.
+Read-only.
   - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
 Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
-This property is read only.
+Read-only.

-BODYPARAMETER `<IMicrosoftGraphUnifiedRoleAssignmentScheduleRequest>`: unifiedRoleAssignmentScheduleRequest
+BODYPARAMETER <IMicrosoftGraphUnifiedRoleAssignmentScheduleRequest>: unifiedRoleAssignmentScheduleRequest
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ApprovalId <String>]`: The identifier of the approval of the request.
   - `[CompletedDateTime <DateTime?>]`: The request completion date time.